All About Bale Wrap and Silage Plastic Recycling

 How to use a manual compactor

-Watch this video to learn more about how these compactors can help compress ag plastics, reduce contamination and facilitate transportation to collection sites.
+Watch this video to learn more about how these compactors can help compress ag plastics, reduce contamination and facilitate transportation to collection sites or recycling facilities.

 How to Prepare Bale Wrap and Silage Plastic for Compacting